bradykelly/obsidian-dell/journals/betrayed/thoughts.md

 ## Part 2 - The Events and Activities

 I feel too many knives in my back to continue with this today, but will expound on how closely they have watched and spied on my every activity in the house.

+## Part 3 - A Long Time Friend

+Perhaps the worst of this whole affair is that Shaun and I have supposedly been friends for many, many years, yet what I observe in Sue's version